projectatomic/openshift2nulecule/README.md

 ### Exported Artifacts

 OpenShift2Nulecule creates only the following Kubernetes configurations:
   - ReplicationControllers
   - PersistentVolumeClaims
   - Services

 OpenShift2Nulecule creates only the following OpenShift configurations:

-  - service
+  - Service
-  - deploymentConfig
+  - DeploymentConfig
-  - buildConfig
+  - BuildConfig
-  - imageStream
+  - ImageStream
-  - replicationController
+  - ReplicationController
-  - persistentVolumeClaim
+  - PersistentVolumeClaim

-  Specifically, OpenShift2Nulecule does not export these OpenShift
+Specifically, OpenShift2Nulecule does not export these OpenShift configurations:
-  configurations:

-    - build
+  - Build
-    - imageStreamTag
+  - ImageStreamTag
-    - imageStreamImage
+  - ImageStreamImage
-    - event
+  - Event
-    - node
+  - Node
-    - pod
+  - Pod
-    - persistentVolume
+  - PersistentVolume

 **You advised to carefully review the created artifacts and change hostnames and ip addresses.**